jdtsmith/speedrect/README.md

 - Additional command to _invert the deletion_, i.e. delete the _unmarked columns_, keeping the marked rectangle.
 - Save and restore the last rectangle's position.
 - Start a new rectangle from point.
-- Calc grab and sum commands.
+- Two-way interaction with Calc: grab, sum, and yank matrix from top of calc stack.
-- Column shift: slide a rectangle left or right, 1 or 5 columns at a time (or any number, with a prefix).
+- Column shift: slide a rectangle left or right, 1 or 5 columns at a time (or any number of columns, with a numerical prefix).
 - A help page (hit `?`).

 ## Installation